 - 1. Criminal Background Check - 2.
 Drug Screen - 3.
-Tuberculin Testing: A baseline TB skin test (TST) or blood test (IGRA) will be required to have been done within one year of starting the nursing program and may be required annually thereafter, depending on the facility to which the student is assigned for clinical activities.
-If submitting baseline screening with a skin test (TST), two readings will be required.
-Two TSTs within a three-week timeframe is ideal; however, having one within 12 months prior to admission is acceptable as the 1st step, with a second test being done just prior to the start of clinical activities (2 TSTs within 12 months) is acceptable as a "2-Step." - 4.
-Measles (Rubeola), Mumps, Rubella (MMR): Provide documentation of 2 (two) MMR vaccinations at least 28 days apart, OR serological proof of immunity (+) positive IgG titers for measles (rubeola), mumps, and rubella. - 5.
-Varicella (Chicken Pox): Provide documentation of 2 (two) varicella (chicken pox vaccine) immunizations at least 28 days apart, OR serological proof of immunity (+) positive IgG for varicella. - 6.
-Hepatitis B: Provide documentation of two (Heplisav-B) or three (Engerix or Recombivax) vaccines followed by a post-series surface antibody titer at least 4-8 weeks after the last vaccine is given.
+Tuberculin Testing: A baseline TB skin test (TST) or blood test (IGRA) will be required to have been done within one (1) year of starting the nursing program and may be required annually thereafter, depending on the facility to which the student is assigned for clinical activities.
+If submitting baseline screening with a skin test (TST), two (2) readings will be required.
+Two (2) TSTs within a three-week timeframe is ideal; however, having one within 12 months prior to admission is acceptable as the 1st step, with a second test being done just prior to the start of clinical activities (2 TSTs within 12 months) is acceptable as a "2-Step." - 4.
+Measles (Rubeola), Mumps, Rubella (MMR): Provide documentation of two (2) MMR vaccinations at least 28 days apart, OR serological proof of immunity (+) positive IgG titers for measles (rubeola), mumps, and rubella. - 5.
+Varicella (Chicken Pox): Provide documentation of two (2) varicella (chicken pox vaccine) immunizations at least 28 days apart, OR serological proof of immunity (+) positive IgG for varicella. - 6.
+Hepatitis B: Provide documentation of two (2) (Heplisav-B) or three (3) (Engerix or Recombivax) vaccines followed by a post-series surface antibody titer at least 4-8 weeks after the last vaccine is given.
 If documentation of an initial Hepatitis B immunization series in not available, documentation of a (+) titer is acceptable.
 Though not recommended, this vaccine can be waived; a signed waiver is required to be kept on file. - 7.
-Tetanus-Diptheria-Acellular Pertussis (Tdap): Provide documentation of one dose of Tdap (usually given around age 11-12 years).
-A Td or Tdap is required every 10 years or, if wound injury occurs after 5 years. - 8.
-Influenza: Provide documentation of seasonal flu vaccine per annual CDC announced date (usually available sometime in September).
-In a rare occurrence, a student may request a medical or religious exemption.
-Clinical partners may not honor the accommodation.
-The Medical/Religious Waiver must be submitted to the Dean. - 9.
+Tetanus-Diptheria-Acellular Pertussis (Tdap): Provide documentation of one (1) dose of Tdap (usually given around age 11-12 years).
+A Td or Tdap is required every 10 years or, if wound injury occurs after five (5) years. - 8.
+Influenza: Provide documentation of seasonal flu vaccine per annual CDC announced date. - 9.
 COVID-19 Vaccine: Provide documentation of vaccination.
-In a rare occurrence, a student may request a medical or religious exemption.
-Clinical partners may not honor the accommodation.
-The Medical/Religious Waiver must be submitted to the Dean.

-- 10. Personal Health Insurance: Provide proof of personal health insurance.
+A student may request an exemption.
+Clinical partners may not honor the accommodation. - 10.
+Personal Health Insurance: Provide proof of personal health insurance.
 Students are responsible for expenses incurred from an injury at a clinical site. - 11.
 Basic Life Support (BLS): Must be kept current throughout the program.
 BSN students must get from American Heart Association (BLS CPR & AED Training for Healthcare Professionals course).
 MSN student can get from American Heart Association or American Red Cross (BLS for Healthcare Providers). - 12.
 Color Blindness Screening: The screening is administered by the College and done using Ishihara's Test.
-This is for BSN students and MSN NP students. - 13.
-RN License: MSN students must be licensed in the state in which you are doing clinical/practicum.
+This is for BSN students and MSN NP students.

+13. RN License: MSN students must be licensed in the state in which you are doing clinical/practicum.